link05/Compiler-for-babyC/README.md

 If there are no error on report.txt file then there was no compile error for the code.

 So far compiler works for:<br>
   1).
 Making sure variable is declared.
-It also checks to be sure variables that are being assigned/reassigned are being assigned value of their type.(i.e. name is of type string, then the compiler gives error if the code tries to reassign it to number)<br>
+It also checks to be sure variables that are being assigned/reassigned are being assigned value of their type.(i.e. name is of type string, then the compiler checks if name is being assined to string value.
+If not, compiler gives error gives error)<br>
   2).
 If/else statements<br>
   3).
 While Loops<br>